ningrumdaud/ningrumdaud.github.io/pages/posslist.md

 ## Events to Attend
 - Participate at International Conferences about AI/NLP
+  * [x] 4th Extraction and Evaluation of Knowledge Entities from Scientific Documents (EEKE2023) and the 3rd AI + Informetrics (AII2023), part of the ACM/IEEE Joint Conference on Digital Libraries 2023, Santa Fe, New Mexico, USA, June 26 - 30, 2023
+  * [x] 19th International Conference of the International Society for Scientometrics and Informetrics (ISSI 2023), Bloomington, Indiana, US, July 2 - 5, 2023
 - Participate at a Datathon/Hackathon
 - Sing a long at Switchfoot concert!
 Please Switchfoot...
 Come to French or EU ❤